 In such cases, aspiring digital nomads from the developing world can get a US billing address with Earth Class Mail and a US bank account with Payoneer.
-It won’t get you a US Tax ID but it still looks better on paper, if looking good on paper matters.
+It won’t get you a US Tax ID but it makes you easier to work with and still looks better on paper, if looking good on paper matters.

 There’s a whole internet of remote jobs out there.
 For every 10 rejections, there’s going to be one paycheck.

 “I have kids!”